yourlabs/cli2/docs/client.rst

 The client module is built around 3 main moving parts:

-- :py:class:`~cli2.client.Client`: A wrapper around the ``httpx.AsyncClient``
+- :py:class:`~cclient.Client`: A wrapper around the ``httpx.AsyncClient``
   class,
-- :py:class:`~cli2.client.Handler`: Used by the client to automate response
+- :py:class:`~cclient.Handler`: Used by the client to automate response
   handling: do we retry, need to re-create a TCP Session, or get a new token...
-- :py:class:`~cli2.client.Model`: A Django-like model metaclass, that comes with it's :py:class:`~cli2.client.Field` classes and their expressions_
+- :py:class:`~cclient.Model`: A Django-like model metaclass, that comes with it's :py:class:`~cclient.Field` classes and their expressions_

 Tutorial
 ========